 Potholing and Daylighting

-Slot Trenching is the process of digging narrow trenches without disturbing the surrounding soil for utility installation, trench system structure or existing underground utilities.
-This is practical when installing sprinkler and irrigation systems or locating and exposing underground utilities without the risk of damaging previously installed systems or lines.
+Slot trenching is the process of digging narrow trenches.
+This is commonly needed for installing pipes, cables, signs, posts and other utilities underground.
+This is also practical when installing sprinkler and irrigation systems or locating and exposing underground utilities without the risk of damaging previously installed systems or lines.
 Repairs can be made to existing lines or new utility lines can be installed easily and quickly, without concerns for safety or service interruption.
-This method also makes it possible to dig trenches to specifications, minimizing the costs for backfill, concrete encasement, asphalt patching and maintenance.
+Since only narrow trenches are needed, hydro excavation provides an ideal solution because it is possible to dig trenches to specifications, minimizing the costs for backfill, concrete encasement, asphalt patching and maintenance.

 Remote Digging